Growing Sedum Autumn Joy

 - Drought Tolerance: Sedums are known for their drought-tolerant nature.
 Once established, they can withstand periods of dry weather without wilting or suffering significant damage.

-- Yearly Return: As a perennial plant, Sedum Autumn Joy comes back year after year, providing you with a consistent source of beauty and interest in your garden.
+- Returns Yearly: As a perennial plant, Sedum Autumn Joy comes back year after year, providing you with a consistent source of beauty and interest in your garden.

 - Texture and Form: The succulent foliage of Sedum Autumn Joy adds an interesting texture to your garden.
 Even when not in bloom, the foliage remains visually appealing.